Skip to Content

 You won’t have any issues in Edinburgh in the fall, the main attractions stay open all year round.

-But if you’re planning on leaving the city to visit some nearby towns and castles (see my round up of the best castles in the area), there are a few places that close for the winter.
+But if you’re planning on leaving the city to visit some nearby towns and castles, there are a few places that close for the winter.

 Edinburgh Events In October

-The best part of visiting Edinburgh in October, if you’re there on the 31, is the Halloween festivities.
+The best part of visiting Edinburgh in October are the festivals throughout the month.

-In Edinburgh, the Samhuinn Fire Festival takes place on Halloween.
-It’s a Gaelic tradition celebrating the start of winter.
+This is the Gaelic tradition celebrating the start of winter.
 All I’ll say is that it’s an experience you won’t get anywhere else!

 You have some other festivals in Edinburgh in October as well.
 Like the Scottish International Storytelling festival that lasts two weeks and Edinburgh Cocktail week!